Nièvre

 Nièvre (/fr/) is a department in the Bourgogne-Franche-Comté region, central-east France.
-Named after the river Nièvre, it had a population of 204,452 in 2019.
+Named after the river Nièvre, it had a population of 201,417 in 2023.
 Its prefecture is Nevers.

 Covering an area 6,817 square kilometres (2,632 sq mi), Nièvre is landlocked between six other departments: Yonne to the north, Côte-d'Or to the east, Saône-et-Loire to the southeast, Allier to the south, Cher to the west and Loiret to the northwest.

 History

 Nièvre is one of the original 83 departments created during the French Revolution on 4 March 1790.
 It was created from the former province of Nivernais.

 Geography

 Nièvre is part of the current region of Bourgogne-Franche-Comté, although historically it was not part of the province of Burgundy.

 The department is crossed by the river Loire, the longest river in France.
 Industry developed around cast iron foundries using the ample supply of wood then available.
 Coal mining also developed during the Middle Ages around Decize and continued until the last mine closed in 1974.
 Forestry is now an important provider of employment.
 Tourists are attracted by the numerous historic sites.
-The Canal du Nivernais waterway is popular with houseboating enthusiasts.
+The Canal du Nivernais is popular with houseboating enthusiasts.